-Requests for standard office equipment that is needed as a reasonable accommodation and adaptive items costing less than \$100.
-[Agencies can adjust the dollar amount based on their needs]; and
+Requests for standard office equipment that is needed as a reasonable accommodation and adaptive items costing less than \$100. and

 Requests for a change in a condition of employment such as modified duties, or a change in schedule, or the location and size of an employee's workspace.
-[Agencies can choose to delegate specific requests to supervisors or managers or require these types of requests to work through the agency ADA Coordinator].
+The request must go through Explore Minnesota's ADA Coordinator].